Hypoglycemia: Surreptitious insulin use

 When individuals take insulin without needing it, to purposefully induce hypoglycemia, this is referred to as surreptitious insulin use or factitious hypoglycemia.
 Some people may use insulin to induce weight loss, whereas for others this may be due to malingering or factitious disorder, which is a psychiatric disorder.
 Inappropriate usage of insulin is most common in people who have had exposure to diabetes management, such as healthcare workers, people who have relatives with diabetes, or people with diabetes themselves.
 The classic way to identify surreptitious insulin use is through blood work revealing high insulin levels with low C-peptide and proinsulin.

 Alcohol misuse

 The production of glucose is blocked by alcohol.
 In those who misuse alcohol, hypoglycemia may be brought on by a several-day alcohol binge associated with little to no food intake.
 The cause of hypoglycemia is multifactorial, where glycogen becomes depleted in a state of starvation.
-Glycogen stores are then unable to be repleted due to the lack of food intake, all compounded the inhibition of glucose production by alcohol.
+Glycogen stores are then unable to be repleted due to the lack of food intake, all compounded by the inhibition of glucose production by alcohol.